Young Visionaries volunteering at the GFAA Award Ceremony Mar 8, 2018

 $500- includes the above plus:

-Remi is the Events Coordinator at The National Arts Club, where she manages a wide variety of events including lectures, gallery openings, talks, screenings, and cocktail parties for the twelve arts committees.
+Remi is the Digital Marketing Manager at Lévy Gorvy gallery in New York.
+Previously, she was the Events Coordinator at The National Arts Club, where she managed a wide variety of events including lectures, gallery openings, talks, screenings, and cocktail parties for the twelve arts committees.
 She graduated from Boston University with a degree in Art History concentrating in Modern and Contemporary Art.
-She has worked in institutions including the Institute of Contemporary Art in Boston as well as MoMA PS1 before taking her post at The National Arts Club.
+She has worked in other cultural institutions including the Institute of Contemporary Art in Boston as well as MoMA PS1.

 Jiachen (Chloe) Lu, GFAA Young Visionaries Co-Chair and member of the Marketing Committee, firstname.lastname@example.org

 Ms. Lu was born and raised in China.
 She holds her BBA degree in French language and literature from Southwestern University.
 As part of her studies, she lived in London and France, and traveled throughout Europe.
 For the past two years, she has worked with premier galleries, artists and art fairs in New York, and is completing her Master’s degree at Sotheby’s Art Institute.
-Ms. Lu is currently an intern at the Solomon R. Guggenheim Museum in their Membership Department.
+Ms. Lu recently completed an internship at the Solomon R. Guggenheim Museum in their Membership Department.

 Ryan manages Corporate Partnerships for Ollie, a national all-inclusive co-living community.
 After volunteering at the 2017 GFAAs, she was inspired to become more involved in the organization.
 She is grateful to have combined Ollie and GFAA at the 2018 Gala with Ollie becoming a Cultural Collaborator for the Young Visionaries After Party.
 With a Theater Studies degree from Duke University and a professional background in event planning, coordinating and execution, she is excited to put her skills, and love of all forms of art, to work within the YV Committee and GFAA community at large.